 Even though I was exhausted from the two flights of the day before, I was also bubbling with excitement, to visit the final resting place of the kings of Kutch.
 I woke up at 5 am when the stars were still illuminating the sky.
 Bhuj being one the westernmost towns, the sun rises quite late in these parts at around 6.30 am.

 It was still dark as I went around the back of the hotel towards the auto-rickshaws parked near the railway station.
+The Chattardi complex is located at a distance of about 5 km from Bhuj Railway Station, situated to the southwest of Hamirsar Lake.
 By the time the auto driver dropped me off in front of Chattardi complex, a soft glow of dawn had already appeared over the horizon.

 The construction of cenotaphs or chhatris by the Royal families of erstwhile kingdoms in Gujarat and nearby regions had been in vogue for many centuries.
-These umbrella-shaped dome structures, built in memory of royals can also be found all over the nearby regions of Rajasthan and also in some parts of Madhya Pradesh which are connected to the Rajput lineage.
+These umbrella-shaped dome structures, built in memory of royals can also be found all over the nearby regions of Rajasthan and also in some parts of Madhya Pradesh which were connected to the Rajput lineage.
+Kutch was ruled by the Jadeja Rajput dynasty until 1948 when it acceded to the newly formed Republic of India.

-The cenotaph complex was deserted at this hour and I went about taking shots of these collapsed masterpieces.
+The cenotaph complex was deserted at this early hour and I went about taking shots of these collapsed masterpieces.
+There are no official markings and it is impossible to assign any of these to a particular ruler.

-Inside the complex there are many different types of Chhatris.
+Inside the complex, there are many different types of Chhatris.
 I really loved the detailing on this tombstone.
 It is the most detailed surviving structure.
 Floral designs are the most common patterns found on these tombstones.
-Apart from floral patterns, hexagons, octagons and strip patterns can also be seen across the walls of the structure.
+Apart from floral patterns, hexagons, octagons, and stripe patterns can also be seen across the walls of the structure.

 This was in all probability another tombstone of a Rajput king, but it is impossible to say who is depicted on the tablet.
 Over the years these ancient Chattris – the tombstones of fallen heroes, and stones erected in memory of their heroism and chivalry became their recognition.
 The person on the horse is supposed to depict the king surrounded by his wives.

-As I moved from one cenotaph to another I found myself in front of the largest and the finest tombstone, that of Rao Lakha built in 1770 AD.
+As I moved from one cenotaph to another I found myself in front of the largest and the finest tombstone, that of Rao Lakha built in 1770 CE.
+This cenotaph is particularly famous as it was shown in a Hindu movie.
+The movie was released years back and at that point in time the heritage structure still had its roof.

 The story of Rao Lakhpatji

 Maharao Lakhpatji, born in 1717, was probably the most influential of all the rulers of Kutch.
-Rao Lakhpatji, also known as Lakhaji, was the Rao of Cutch belonging to Jadeja Rajput dynasty, who ruled princely state of Cutch as a regent from 1741 to 1752.
-He later succeeded his father Deshalji I in 1752 and ruled until his death in 1760.
+Also known as Lakhaji, he was the Rao of Cutch, who ruled the princely state of Cutch (Kutch) as a regent from 1741 to 1752.
+He later succeeded his father Deshalji I in 1752 and ruled until his own death in 1760.

 Rao Lakhpatji was a pivotal figure in the development of Kutch and his reign which started in 1741 saw the arts of Kutch introduced to the rest of India.

-Unlike Maharashtra, which is almost entirely covered by the basaltic lava flows of the Deccan Trap, Bhuj landscape comprises of sandstone and shale.
-Built of this red sandstones, the Chhatri of Rao Lakhpatji is situated on the northern side of the Chattardi complex.
+Unlike Maharashtra, which is almost entirely covered by the basaltic lava flows of the Deccan Trap, the Bhuj landscape comprises sandstone and shale.
+Built of these red sandstones, the Chhatri of Rao Lakhpatji is situated on the northern side of the Chattardi complex.
 The main Chhatri used to be supported by decorative pillars, a fine specimen of Kutch architecture.
-Once you enter Rao Lakhpatji’s cenotaph you will be amazed by the semi damaged beautiful sculptures of the deities and people in local costumes.
+Once you enter Rao Lakhpatji’s cenotaph you will be amazed by the semi-damaged beautiful sculptures of the deities and people in local costumes.

-Constructed during 1770 AD, this cenotaph had many individual balconies.
+Constructed in 1770, this cenotaph had many individual balconies.
 The structure used to be covered with a roof with intricate carvings but currently they lie scattered around the tombstone.
-In the center of all this lavish constructions sits the tablet of the king himself with 15 of his consorts.
-The tablets used to sit the under the central dome, where its is also said, lies the ashes of Rao Lakha.
+In the center of all these lavish constructions sits the tablet of the king himself with 15 of his consorts.
+The tablets used to sit under the central dome, where it is also said, lies the ashes of Rao Lakha.

 After taking a few shots in the early twilight, I waited for the Sun to show up, reading up on a bit of history behind the most influential ruler of Kutch – Rao Lakhpatji.